-When school facilities are in use, it is the user's responsibility not to abuse them and to insure they are left in the condition in which they are found.
+When school facilities are in use, it is the user's responsibility not to abuse them and to ensure they are left in the condition in which they are found.

-All users are required to have approval of school administration and to complete the appropriate forms prior to such use.
+All users are required to have the approval of the school administration and to complete the appropriate forms prior to such use.